DiogoMeloNPU/eurDyscover_open_field_analysis/README.md

 1. **FindVideosNotAnalyzed.py** (generates missingDLCanalysis.npy)
 2. **FindVideosNotFiltered.py** (generates missingFiltering.npy)

+### 4. preprocess_cnmfe_mat2py
+1. **Batch_convertSources2D_simplerFiles.m** (searches for all neuron.mat files and calls **Sources2D_to_simple_mat.m**)
+2. **Sources2D_to_simple_mat.m** (converts these files into a basic .mat file that can be opened in Python using scipy.io.loadmat.)
+3. **Sources2D.m** (matlab class)

+- Source2D class doesn't exist in Python.
+So, to work with this information in Python it is necessary to create new files in which 'neuron', a Sources2D object, is unfolded into matrices that can be manipulated in Python, as lists or numpy arrays.
+This script performs the described task by searching for the original CNFME mat files in the folder 'Organized_data_JAS' (Google Drive) and generates the desired simpler/readable .mat file in the respective folder for easy access.
+Keep in mind that for this, you need to have the path of your function 'Sources2D_to_simple_mat.m', as well as 'Sources2D.m' in your MATLAB search path.

+### 5. jupyter_notebooks
+- Several preliminary analysis, including a script for single session analysis was developed and reproduced for 4 example sessions (Wt/Bl; Wt/W09; DYTd1/Bl; DYTd1/W09) in 4 different Jupyter Notebooks.
+These files are being used to generalize the analysis for all subjects.
+- **Single_session_analysis.ipynb** (main script)

 ## Data

 - So far, the data used to develop the current pipeline corresponds to the Google Drive Folder 'Organized_data_JAS'.